 Study 2a.
-Four-hundred, five adults were recruited from MTurk to participate in the current between-subjects study.
-Following the criteria specified in our pre-registration, 37 participants were excluded from analyses for failing an attention check, 18 for indicating suspicion of the deceptive experimental design, and two for receiving actual scores on the anagram task that made it impossible to effectively manipulate partner competence in the highly competent partner condition (see SOM2).
+Four hundred five adults were recruited from MTurk to participate in the current between-subjects study.
+Following the criteria specified in our preregistration, 37 participants were excluded from analyses for failing an attention check, 18 for indicating suspicion of the deceptive experimental design, and two for receiving actual scores on the anagram task that made it impossible to effectively manipulate partner competence in the highly competent partner condition (see Supplement 2 in the online supplemental materials).
 This resulted in a final sample of 348 participants (49% female; age range = 19-72, Median age = 34 years) who were randomly assigned to either the highly competent partner (n = 110), power (n = 109), or intrinsic motivation condition (n = 129), as described below.

-Our pre-registered hypothesis was that hubristically proud people would falsely claim to have solved more anagrams than they did to a significantly greater extent in the highly competent partner condition and the power condition, compared to the intrinsic motivation condition.
-This pattern of results would replicate what we found in Study 1 for participants in the highly competent partner condition, and suggest that hubristically proud people will cheat for power as well as to gain status.
+Our preregistered hypothesis was that hubristically proud people would falsely claim to have solved more anagrams than they did to a significantly greater extent in the highly competent partner condition and the power condition, compared with the intrinsic motivation condition.
+This pattern of results would replicate what we found in Study 1 for participants in the highly competent partner condition and suggest that hubristically proud people will cheat for power as well as to gain status.
 We did not expect to see a significant relationship between hubristic pride and overreporting in the intrinsic motivation condition because participants there knew they were working alone, so neither status nor power was at stake.
-We also predicted main effects of condition on overreporting, such that overreporting would be higher in the highly competent partner and power conditions compared to the intrinsic motivation condition.
+We also predicted main effects of condition on overreporting, such that overreporting would be higher in the highly competent partner and power conditions compared with the intrinsic motivation condition.

 Study 2b.
-Two-hundred seventy-five adults were recruited from MTurk to participate in the current between-subjects study.
-Following the criteria specified in our pre-registration, seven participants were excluded from analyses for failing an attention check, and 11 for indicating suspicion of the deceptive experimental design (see SOM2).
+Two hundred seventy-five adults were recruited from MTurk to participate in the current between-subjects study.
+Following the criteria specified in our preregistration, seven participants were excluded from analyses for failing an attention check, and 11 for indicating suspicion of the deceptive experimental design (see Supplement 2 in the online supplemental materials).
 This resulted in a final sample of 257 participants (51% female; age range = 22-82, Median age = 33 years).
-In this study, participants were randomly assigned to either the power (n = 165) or intrinsic motivation condition (n = 92), 6 as described below.
+In this study, participants were randomly assigned to either the power (n = 165) or intrinsic motivation condition (n = 92), as described below.

 We conducted Study 2b to attempt to replicate what we found in the power and intrinsic motivation conditions of Study 2a.
-As in that study, we pre-registered the prediction that hubristically proud people would overreport their score to a significantly greater extent in the power condition than in the intrinsic motivation condition.
+As in that study, we preregistered the prediction that hubristically proud people would overreport their score to a significantly greater extent in the power condition than in the intrinsic motivation condition.